 Learn to ring

 Bird ringers come in many guises, from individuals working in urban areas, to large groups working in a wide geographic area, with ages ranging from under 10 to over 80.
-However, under 18s will need to complete a parental consent form and submit it with their completed application form (there are links to all the necessary forms at the bottom of this page).
-So depending where you are, you could get involved with ringing seabirds on Scottish islands, owl chicks in nest boxes or catch a huge variety of passage migrants on the coast.
+So depending on where you are, you could get involved with ringing seabirds on Scottish islands, owl chicks in nest boxes or catching a huge variety of passage migrants on the coast.
 Most of your ringing though is likely to involve catching tits early in the morning in winter or (even earlier in the morning) warblers in the breeding season.

-The ringing process involves much more than you might imagine, preparation and planning to catch and ring birds is essential.
+The ringing process involves much more than you might imagine: preparation and planning to catch and ring birds are essential.
 Habitat management at ringing sites, maintenance of equipment and stocking winter feeding stations are all essential jobs.
 Most trainers and groups share chores with everyone getting involved.
 There is a lot to do and it will take up a lot of time.

 For more information go to our Frequently asked questions (FAQs) page.